Sign In / Sign Out

 For more information, please contact Kristen.LaRue@asu.edu.

-Medievalist and poet Heather Maring, an Assistant Professor in the Department of English, gives a talk on the craft and process of writing.
-Following Maring’s presentation, winners of English's Homecoming Writing Awards will be announced and will read from their work.
+Linguist Tyler Peterson, an assistant professor in the Department of English, gives a talk about his work documenting endangered languages.
+Following Peterson’s presentation, winners of English's Homecoming Writing Awards will be announced and will read from their work.

 Part of the annual university-wide celebration, the Come Home to English booth features giant, interactive crossword and word search puzzles designed by Regents' Professor and Arizona Poet Laureate Alberto Ríos.
 Prizes for correct answers!
-In 2017 our booth and puzzles are themed "Star-Lit," celebrating intergalactic travel in literature.
+In 2018 our booth and puzzles have a feline theme.
+Intrigued?
+Come visit to find out what it's all about!
 Kids ages 3-12 can pick up a free book and kids of all ages can converse with Department of English students, faculty, and staff.